 For the avoidance of doubt, the AG includes any academy created from a former higher or further education body.
-However, the organisation can choose to make an irrevocable decision not to join the AG at the later of the date of conversion or the signing of the 2019 valuation rates and adjustments certificate.
+However, if the organisation has been set an individual rate prior to conversion, it can choose to make an irrevocable decision not to join the AG as long as this election is made prior to the conversion.